shzhu15/RollerBall-Chess/Sprints/Sprint 1/User Stories.md

 # Sprint 1 User Stories
-## As a developer, I want development to be as easy as possible
-  - Create a development guide
-  - Make tests run automatically
-  - Use package management tools such as maven and npm to make adding dependicies easy

 ## As a user, I want to be able to register for an account
   - Create UI for account creation